Gu Bin: Early life

-Gu Bin was born on November 10, 1991 into a poor family in Shanghai.
+Gu Bin was born on 10 November 1991 into a family in Shanghai.
 When he was 2 years old, his parents divorced and his mother left the family.
 His father would die of lung cancer when he was 14, and he would be subsequently taken care of by his uncle and aunt.
 He received his preliminary education in the Fourth Preliminary School of Pingliang Road, a school famous for national footballers, but his family was too poor to afford a pair of football boots, let alone the costs of professional training after the preliminary school.
 His uncle tried to seek help from the Genbao Football Base, but before he could introduce Gu Bin, the academy refused him by claiming that all the youths in his age group in Shanghai had already been selected.
 Fortunately for Gu in 2008, Shanghai Shenhua took exception to him and offered him a professional contract.